Continence Aids Payment Scheme

 - a legal representative, including a person nominated under a Power of Attorney, an appointed legal guardian or a Public Trustee, with authority to receive payments on the applicant's behalf

-- an applicant's Centrelink Payment Nominee, as recognised by Human Services for the purposes of the Social Security Law
+- an applicant's Centrelink Payment Nominee, as recognised by the Department of Human Services for the purposes of the Social Security Law

 - a Department of Veterans’ Affairs (DVA) Trustee, as recognised by DVA for the purposes of veterans' entitlements law